 Converting from Billet to Forged Aluminum

-The following will provide you with an understanding of the billeting process, the advantages and disadvantages of billet and forged aluminum, and why you should choose the custom forged aluminum products from Anchor Harvey.
+The following will provide you with an understanding of the billeting process, the advantages and disadvantages of aluminum billet vs. forged aluminum, and why you should choose the custom forged aluminum products from Anchor Harvey.

 What is Forging?